t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 In a distributed system context, once edge devices have discovered and authenticated each other, they can be organized, or self-organize, into hierarchies or clusters.
 Such groups can also form federations with other edge or remote clouds.

-### IoT End Devices Management

-IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc.
-Edge computing addresses the scalability challenges from the massive number of IoT end devices and IoT data value by separating the scalability domain into edge/local networks and remote network.

 ## Functional Components

 ### External APIs